VasoBarta/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   - Extracting only the measurements on the mean and standard deviation
     - selecting column names containing mean() and std()
   - Using descriptive activity names to name the ACTIVITIES in the data set
-  - Appropriately labeling the data set with descriptive variable name - this has already been done within point 3 above, when giving columns descriptive names
+  - Appropriately labeling the data set with descriptive VARIABLE name - this has already been done within point 3 above, when giving columns descriptive names
   - From the data set created by previous steps, creating a second, independent tidy data set with the average of each variable for each activity and each subject

 5. Finally, the resulting dataframe is output to a txt file.